ChrstphrHll/npc_gen/students/Eva Reluvethel.md

 # Eva Reluvethel
 ---
 ### Description
-- Human Wizard from Qualnis
+- Human Wizard from Aldercrown Empire
 - 2nd year Assault student in Fiesn
-- short curly auburn hair that's braided, Pale Brown eyes, and Light skin
+- long straight auburn hair that's plain, Pale Brown eyes, and Light skin
 - Is Lucky and Restrained, and has Learning as their ideal

 ### Organizations